proxmology/manuales/NVIDIA/nvidia_proxmox.md

 ![This is an image](nvidia-2.png)

-Si en nuestro caso no se mostrara: blacklist nouveau
+Si en nuestro caso no se muestra: blacklist nouveau

 Lo añadimos así para que no lo use y podemos instalar el driver de Nvidia.